lprescott/todo-list-challenge/README.md

 #### Frontend
 Run `ng serve` in `web-ui` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+#### Backend
+Run `mvn spring-boot:run` in `server` for a dev server.
+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files.

 ### Prerequisites
 - Node.js 12.13.0 - (LTS)
 - Angular CLI - 8.3.17